SystronLab/systronlab.github.io/news/_posts/2025-12-08-6g-expert-day.md

 ![Demo](/img/posts/6g-expert-3.jpg)

-Thank you to Luca Campanalonga (Rohde & Schwarz) for the inviting Dr Poonam Yadav and Dr Roberto Metere to attend this engaging and interactive in-person event.
+Thank you to Luca Campanalonga (Rohde & Schwarz) for inviting Dr Poonam Yadav and Dr Roberto Metere to attend this engaging and interactive in-person event.